 Household Charge Exemptions and Waivers

-The legislation to bring in the new property tax known as the Household Charge came into effect on January 1st 2012.
+The legislation to bring in the Household Charge came into effect on January 1st 2012.
 More details about Household Charge payment and penalty charges here.

-Owners of residential property are liable for the Household charge on each residential property they own as at 1st January 2012.
-Tenants are not liable.
+Owners of residential property were liable for the Household charge on each residential property they owned as at 1st January 2012.
+Tenants were not liable.

-One of the main areas of controversy is the fact that many people on low incomes or Social Welfare will have to pay the new charge at the same rate as people earning €100,000 a year or more.
-The only income related exemption is for those on Mortgage Interest Supplement.
+One of the main areas of controversy is the fact that many people on low incomes or Social Welfare had to pay the new charge at the same rate as people earning €100,000 a year or more.
+The only income related exemptionwas for those on Mortgage Interest Supplement.

-Which Properties Will Be Exempt from the Household Charge ?
+Which Properties Were Exempt from the Household Charge ?

 • Part of the trading stock of a business and from which no income has been derived since the building’s construction, and has never been used as a dwelling.